Skip to content

 Representative proof

-This is already part of the wider search-readiness work
+This is already part of the wider search cleanup work

-The AI search-readiness case study and technical SEO service already frame schema as part of a broader machine-readable search system.
+The AI search case study and technical SEO service already frame schema as part of a broader search system.
 This page simply makes the structured-data layer easier to buy directly.

 Open proof page